iWriteGigs

 E Repeat the inappropriate eating and physical activity behaviors.

-F Diminish appropriate eating and activity cues.
+F Strengthen cues to appropriate eating and activities.

 Question #3

-E Surgery may help shift the makeup of the intestinal bacteria toward a healthier profile.
+B Surgery may help shift the makeup of the intestinal bacteria toward a healthier profile.

 Question #4

-C Working out builds muscle, and lean muscle tissue burns more calories per pound than fat does.
+A Working out builds muscle, and lean muscle tissue burns more calories per pound than fat does.

 D Working out requires extra sleep and getting extra sleep reduces food cravings and weight gain.